ruseny/zurich-dogs-streamlit/README.md

 To run the streamlit app online: [link]

-To see run the streamlit app locally:
+To run the streamlit app locally:
 - Clone the repo
 - Install libraries from requirements.txt
 - In the repo directory run `streamlit run st_app_zh_dogs.py`